-Remember, when you order one of our consumer information packages (on injuries and car accidents, medical malpractice, or long-term disability), you get a FREE, no-obligation mailing right to your door with the tools you need to make smart choices about your case.
+Remember, when you order one of our consumer information packages (on injuries and car accidents, Virginia worker's compensation, or long-term disability), you get a FREE, no-obligation mailing right to your door with the tools you need to make smart choices about your case.
 Plus, you'll get our non-boring, non-lawyer-like consumer newsletter (it's got a great monthly recipe column), all of which is designed to make you a smarter consumer BEFORE you talk to that adjuster, hire a lawyer or sign any forms.

 You can always call our main office in Fairfax, VA, and speak to one of our assistants to arrange an appointment with one of our attorneys by calling 703-584-7277.